ryanmaguire/libtmpl/README.md

 Where the `x.x` is determined by the Python version, and the `*` is determined by your computer architecture and operating system.
 To uninstall, simply remove these files and the entire `libtmpl/tmpyl/build` directory.

+# tmppl
+`tmppl` is the C++ wrapper for `libtmpl`.
+There is a Makefile in the `tmppl/` directory that builds it.

+# Acknowledgment
+Thanks must be paid to Peter Doyle and Vladimir Chernov (Dartmouth College) for many conversations about virtual knots and discussing how to implement algorithms.
+Richard French (Wellesley College) was instrumental in getting this project going and helped with a lot of the optics code.
+And James "Kiwi" Graham-Eagle (UMass Lowell) helped with the special-functions algorithms.

 # License
     libtmpl is free software: you can redistribute it and/or modify it